Do you look forward to upgrading your 3D printer / CNC router or an engraving / cutting machine you have?

 The Engraving Frame or Chassis

 90% of the frames, or as we call them chasses for engravers, are made in China.
-A great many of machines of this kind are sold on Alibaba or DHGate; the design is open source, so various vendors tend to release very similar products.
+A great many machines of this kind are sold on Alibaba or DHGate; the design is open source, so various vendors tend to release very similar products.
 The main difference is their firmware.
 The firmware determines what software you will have to install on your PC in order to operate the engraver; a PC can run multiple units at the same time, up to 3 or 4, and the software memory and CPU requirements are fairly low, so you will be able to repurpose an old desktop or laptop to operate your engraver(s).
-We have tested practically all the versions of the programs and firmware, such as: GRBL, CNCC LaserAxe, ACAN, mDraw etc. These kinds of frames (or chasses) are gemerally called DIY, because in most cases they are sent to the customer in parts, and the customer will need to assemble them.
+We have tested practically all the versions of the programs and firmware, such as GRBL, CNCC LaserAxe, ACAN, mDraw etc. These kinds of frames (or chasses) are generally called DIY, because in most cases they are sent to the customer in parts, and the customer will need to assemble them.
 Most vendors provide no instructions, but assembly videos are easy to find.

 After our testing, we have come to prefer solutions which support the CNCC LaserAxe programs.
 This is peculiarity number one.
-Choosing a frame or chassis of the engraving table will determine what program you will work with in the future.
+Choosing a frame or chassis of the engraving table will determine what program you will work within the future.

 The average cost of the chassis is about 100 – 300 dollars depending on size, material (acrylic+aluminum or wood+aluminum) and motor quality.
-Most chasses sell with a diode, but you will be able to find bare chasses on DHGate.
+Most chasses sell with a diode, but you will be able to find bare chassis on DHGate.

 At the higher end of the frame market, there is the MakeBlock plotter XY 2.0 kit.

 The MakeBlock is made in the US, and is a little more complicated to assemble, but has a wider area and will give better speed and repeatability.
-It will take a few hours to assemble it even with the help of as good a video as the one referenced below.
+It will take a few hours to assemble it even with the help of as good a video like the one referenced below.

 Video available upon request.
 Just email to gf@EnduranceRobots.com or text: +79162254302 [whatsapp, viber, telegram, wechat]

 Remember, a miser pays twice.
-Don’t buy on Ali from an unknown supplier for the sake of saving if you don’t want to risk getting a product of a dubious quality, to say nothing of the technical support, which can be in Chinese exclusively.
+Don’t buy on Ali from an unknown supplier for the sake of saving if you don’t want to risk getting a product of dubious quality, to say nothing of the technical support, which can be in Chinese exclusively.

 Choice of the Laser

 The laser is the heart of your engraver.
 If the electronic block is its brain – control – then the laser is the heart.
 The engraving quality and depth, the speed at which engraving can be done, your business’ throughput –everything depends on the laser.
-Today the power of solid state lasers varies from 0.1 W (100 mW) to 8 W (8000 W).
+Today the power of solid-state lasers varies from 0.1 W (100 mW) to 8 W (8000 W).